jwatson-CO-edu/markov-chain/README.md

 ### Installation

-Copy the files src/node.py and src/markovchain.py in your script directory.
+Clone this repo to your script directory.
 Then

 ```
-from markovchain import MarkovChain
+from mdp_display.render import MarkovDisplay
 ```

 #### 2-state Markov chain demo